Get started with customer relationship management tools

 Spot trends early

-CRM software can often help you see something coming before it becomes obvious to your competitors.
+CRM software can often help you see something coming before it becomes clear to your competitors.
 If you’re able to predict trends or changing behaviour, you can spot your customers’ demand for new products and services.
 You could plan ahead to adapt what you offer.

 Protect data privacy (GDPR)

-- Prove user consent
+- Prove user consent.

-- Know exactly what data you hold
+- Know exactly what data you hold.

-- Update and delete data
+- Update and delete data.

-- Store data securely
+- Store data securely.

 Chapter 3